MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Tracked keywords

 This insight shows the tracked keywords that are defined in the application and customers use the most during the sales calls.
-The application highlights these tracked keywords in this section.
+The application highlights these tracked keywords in this insight.
 Using these tracked keywords, you can identify new sales opportunities that are related to these tracked keywords.

-The following image is an example of how the tracked keyword section is displayed:
+The following image is an example of how the tracked keyword insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Most tracked keywords](media/si-app-tracked-keywords.png  "Most tracked keywords")